docusign/native-ios-sdk/support-files/Permissions-Requirements.md

 ## Usages Permissions Requirements

 Native iOS SDK requires access to specific capabilities to prepare the agreement and capture signatures.
-Depending on the use case, the app can use all or a subset of the usage permissions in the client app.
+Depending on the use case, you can use all or a subset of the usage permissions in the client app by adding respective descriptions in `Info.plist` file.

 ### Camera Access